 What defines a Lori Michiel Fitness (LMF) trainer?

 SAFETY.
 It is our highest priority.
 Our trainers instinctively know when they need to teach correct form and watch for balance challenges.
 Our trainers also must demonstrate they have the passion, skill and education necessary to work diligently with clients.
 Our trainers must possess a good sense of humor, be an excellent communicator, genuinely enthusiastic, well-groomed and exhibit a professional attitude.

-A physical or health-related educational background teaches the depth of knowledge necessary to understand the body’s response to exercise for those with neurological (such as Alzheimer’s), muscular skeletal (osteoarthritis) or post-rehab conditions (joint replacement, stroke recovery, etc.).
+A physical or health-related educational background teaches the depth of knowledge necessary to understand the body’s response to exercise for those with neurological (such as Parkinson’s disease, MS or dementia), muscular skeletal (osteoarthritis) or post-rehab conditions (joint replacement, stroke recovery, etc.).
 If the instructor does not have formal education in kinesiology or exercise science, they must hold a fitness certification from a reputable fitness agency accredited by the National Commission for Certifying Agencies (NCCA).
 They must follow the NCCA protocols and standards requiring they also maintain science-based Continuing Educational Courses (CECs), CPR-AED training and insurance.

 “When trainers are considered for the Lori Michiel Fitness team, it is important they are passionate and have the comprehensive knowledge necessary to be successful with clients experiencing chronic conditions.
 These are qualities that are not detailed with most personal trainer certification agencies.”